vdae2304/Metodos-Numericos/Documentacion/Slices.md

 ### `slice::stride`

-Returns the separation of the elements in the slice.
+Return the separation of the elements in the slice.
 ```cpp
 size_t stride() const
 ```